My first two weeks at VTEX

 Institutional

-VTEX has secured its position as a leader in the IDC MarketScape: Worldwide B2C Digital Commerce Platforms for…
+VTEX has been named a Leader in the IDC MarketScape: Worldwide B2C Digital Commerce Applications for Midmarket Growth 2024…

 Thalita Uba